 I get this question quite often, and the answer is no. A gluten-free bread requires a lot more testing and different ingredients to make sure you can mimic the properties of the gluten proteins.
 So you can’t just substitute one flour for the other.
 If you have experience with gluten-free bread, then you can probably twitch some of your recipes to add whey.

-Can I make this bread in a dutch oven?
+Can I make my whey bread in a Dutch oven?

 I haven’t tried it, but I don’t see why not.
 As long as you control the temperature and you don’t mind the shape of the bread.
 Still, keep an eye on the dough, because it’s possible it’ll rise more in the oven than a lean dough would, you don’t want to get the dough stuck in your dutch oven.